-5.0 Transition from Provisional membership to full membership of IASLT:
+5.0 Transition from provisional membership to full membership of IASLT

-IASLT anticipates that provisional members will transition to Full Membership within 1 year.
-All self-directed study, formal study and supervised practice should be completed within that 12-month period.
+IASLT anticipates that provisional members will transition to full membership within 1 year.
+All self-directed study, formal study and supervised practice should be completed within that 12 month period.

-In order to apply to transition from Provisional Membership to Full Membership the following should be completed and returned to the IASLT Office for the attention of the Professional Standards Standing Committee:
+In order to apply to transition from provisional membership to full membership the following should be completed, scanned and returned to the IASLT office via email to (info@iaslt.ie) for the attention of the Professional Standards Standing Committee: